Once you’ve tried this recipe,

 Take soup from stove with gloves or potholders.

-Pour soup through strainer and catch clear liquid below
+Pour soup through strainer and catch clear liquid in the mixing bowl.

 Bay leaf, parsley and bones will stay in strainer.
 Discard contents of strainer

 Pour the clear liquid back into the pot.
-Add water if needed, some may have evaporated.
+Add water if needed as some may have evaporated.

 Add the prepped soup ingredients.

-Cook for 45 min to an hour or until carrots are soft (you cannot overcook!).
+Cook them until carrots are soft (you cannot overcook!).

 Once the soup is finished, you can add back any chicken that you took from the bones.
 Let the chicken warm in the soup.
 The soup will be great even if you don’t have any leftover chicken to add.